Time-multiplexed layer reuse for physical neural networks: Results

-We perform numerical experiments to demonstrate how the switching affects the number of trainable parameters, and how ReLaX-Net scales in terms of hardware efficiency.
-In Subsection \ref{subsection_task_performance} we explore the scaling of the performance when going from a stateless RNN to a full DNN, where ReLaX-Net describes the cases in-between.
-Then, we investigate the general behavior of ReLaX-Net for various values of $L_{\rm{T}}$ and $L_{\rm{W}}$ and how the model benefits from the temporal repetition in Subsection \ref{subsection_repetition}.
-Finally, we investigate what choice of $L_{\rm{T}}$ and $L_{\rm{W}}$ are optimal under a fixed parameter budget in Subsection~\ref{subsection_advantage_PNN}.
+We perform numerical experiments to demonstrate how the switching affects the number of trainable parameters, and how TIDAL-Net scales in terms of hardware efficiency.
+Firstly, we explore the scaling of the performance when going from a stateless RNN to a fully time-variable DNN, where TIDAL-Net describes the cases in between.
+Then, we investigate the general behavior of TIDAL-Net for various values of $L_{\rm{T}}$ and $L_{\rm{W}}$ and how the model benefits from the temporal repetition.
+Finally, we investigate what choice of $L_{\rm{T}}$ is optimal under a fixed parameter budget.

-To evaluate ReLaX-Net generically, we use two different data sets.
-First, we test it on the Street View House Number (SVHN) \cite{svhn} image classification task.
-(See Supplemental Information Section S3.8, S4, S5 for details.)
-Additionally, we also performed a simulation for a natural language processing (NLP) task.
-(See Supplemental Information Section S3.9, S6 for details.)

-Unless otherwise specified, the following configurations were used: A ReLU activation function was employed to introduce nonlinearity, and the trainable parameters, except for $\alpha$, were initialized using the Kaiming method \cite{he2015delving}.
-The residual connection $\alpha$ is initialized to $1.0$.
-For the SVHN task, data augmentation on the images was performed as described in Supplemental Information Section 3.8 to prevent overfitting to too minor features.
-We use $73257$ images for training and $26032$ test images, and the training was run for $900$ epochs.
-Each image is a $32\times 32$ RGB image containing a central digit to be classified.

-For the NLP task, we applied the variational RNN dropout method \cite{gal2016theoretically}, which is also described in the Supplemental Information Section 3.9.
-Our training corpus (Shakespearean plays) consists of $9044939$ characters, of which $90\%$ are used for training and $10\%$ are used for testing.
-Before training and testing, character data are preprocessed as explained in Supplemental Information Section 3.9.
-We use single letters of the English alphabet and some basic symbols as tokens for a total set of $43$ values, and the training was run for $200$ epochs.
-We choose hidden state and weight sizes corresponding to existing PNN hardware.
-The hidden layers have $64$ nodes for the SVHN task and $128$ nodes for the NLP task.
-All results shown are for the test sets.
+We evaluated TIDAL-Net on two benchmark tasks: one each from image classification and Natural Language Processing (NLP).
+Details of the datasets, preprocessing, training procedure, and parameter counting are provided in the Methods section.
+We first fixed the effective depth $L_\mathrm{T}$ and varied the number of distinct hidden-layer parameter banks $L_\mathrm{W}$, thereby interpolating between the stateless RNN limit and the untied multilayer limit.

-\subsection{Benchmark task performance}
+\subsubsection{Benchmark task performance}